osandov/blktests/README.md

 Some tests require the following:

 - e2fsprogs and xfsprogs
-- multipath-tools (Debian, openSUSE) or device-mapper-multipath (Fedora)
+- multipath-tools (Debian, openSUSE, Arch Linux) or device-mapper-multipath (Fedora)
 - dmsetup (Debian) or device-mapper (Fedora, openSUSE, Arch Linux)

 Build blktests with `make`.
 Optionally, install it to a known location with